mytardis/mytardis/docs/install.rst

 Create and configure the database::

-  python mytardis.py syncdb --all --noinput python mytardis.py migrate --fake
+  python mytardis.py migrate

 This avoids creating a superuser before the MyTardis specific ``UserProfile`` table has been created.
-More information about the ``syncdb`` and ``migrate`` commands can be found at :doc:`admin`.
+More information about the ``migrate`` commands can be found at :doc:`admin`.

 Next, create a superuser::